lipemorais/building-your-first-api-with-django-and-django-rest-framework/README.md

 # 🌐 Building Your First API with Django and Django Rest Framework

-Join us at PyCon US 2024 for an exciting tutorial 🎓, where we'll dive into the world of web APIs using Python's beloved Django framework and the Django Rest Framework.
+Join us for an exciting tutorial 🎓, where we'll dive into the world of web APIs using Python's beloved Django framework and the Django Rest Framework.
 This session is perfect for Python enthusiasts 🐍 eager to expand their web development skills in a practical, hands-on environment.

 **What You Will Learn**